Randolph Scott: Last film: Ride the High Country

 In 1962 Scott made his final film appearance in Ride the High Country.
 It was directed by Sam Peckinpah and co-starred Joel McCrea, an actor who had a screen image similar to Scott's and who also from the mid-1940s on devoted his career almost exclusively to Westerns.

-Scott and McCrea's farewell Western is characterized by a nostalgic sense of the passing of the Old West; a preoccupation with the emotionality of male bonding and of the experiential "gap" between the young and the old; and the fearful evocation, in the form of the Hammonds (the villains in the film), of these preoccupations transmuted into brutal and perverse forms.McCrea's role in the film is slightly larger than Scott's, although arguably less colorful, but Scott was billed above McCrea after the director tossed a coin over top billing that came up favoring Scott.
+Scott and McCrea's farewell Western is characterized by a nostalgic sense of the passing of the Old West; a preoccupation with the emotionality of male bonding and of the experiential "gap" between the young and the old; and the fearful evocation, in the form of the Hammonds (the villains in the film), of these preoccupations transmuted into brutal and perverse forms.McCrea's role in the film is slightly larger than Scott's, although Scott was billed above McCrea.

 Later years

 After Ride the High Country, Scott retired from film at the age of 64.
 A wealthy man, Scott had managed shrewd investments throughout his life, eventually accumulating a fortune worth a reputed $100 million, with holdings in real estate, gas, oil wells and securities.

 He and his wife Patricia continued to live in Beverly Hills.
 During his retirement years, he remained friends with Fred Astaire, with whom he attended Dodgers games.
 An avid golfer with a putting green in his yard, Scott was a member of the Bel Air Country Club, Los Angeles Country Club and Eldorado Country Club in Indian Wells, California.
 He also became friends with the Reverend Billy Graham.
 Scott was described by his son Christopher as a deeply religious man.
 He was an Episcopalian and the Scott family were members of All Saints' Episcopal Church in Beverly Hills and St. Peter's Episcopal Church in Charlotte, North Carolina.

 Scott owned and co-designed Cresta Verde golf course in Corona, California.